Aware: Exhibition by 3XN/GXN on body, space and emotion

 This reverberating relationship is not only the context in which 3XN GXN works but underscores the enduring effect that the built environment has on us and on our surroundings.

-The installations in Aware present some of the fundamental concepts of space: not bricks, concrete or steel, but relations between bodies and space, between spatial atmospheres and human emotions.
-Aware encourages you to explore and reflect on your experience of space, delving into the behavioural principles behind architecture and their transformative potential.
+The installations in the exhibition Aware presented some of the fundamental concepts of space: not bricks, concrete or steel, but relations between bodies and space, between spatial atmospheres and human emotions.
+Aware encouraged you to explore and reflect on your experience of space, delving into the behavioural principles behind architecture and their transformative potential.

 Explore the exhibition